-Weighted branchlines are implemented to reduce the incidence of seabird bycatch.
+Weighted branch lines reduce the incidence of seabird bycatch.
 Decreasing the incidental catch of seabirds is important for the conservation of seabirds, especially threatened albatross and petrel species.

-Branchline weighting potentially increases the hazard from flyback events.
+Branch line weighting potentially increases the hazard from flyback events.

 To avoid or minimise the hazard of a flyback event, various technologies and techniques can be implemented as part of the fishing vessel's hazard management procedure.
-Branchlines with sliding weights will help to reduce the hazard posed by flyback events, compared with fixed weighted swivels.
+Branch lines with sliding weights will help to reduce the hazard posed by flyback events, compared with fixed weighted swivels.
 The crew may employ safety precautions that reduce the potential hazard from a flyback event, and which help to protect those involved in hauling of catch if a flyback event occurs.

-A combination of new technologies and better techniques can address the hazard posed by flyback event to crew.
+A combination of new technologies and better techniques can address the hazard posed by flyback events to crew.
 These changes will enhance workplace safety when hauling catch during pelagic longline fishing operations.

-1. CONTEXT
+1. INTRODUCTION

-Pelagic longline fishing is a globalised fishery.
+Pelagic longline fisheries occur throughout the world's oceans.
 Annual fishing effort by coastal states and distant water fishing nations likely exceeds a billion hooks each year (Anderson et al. 2011).
-Incidental mortalities of seabirds during pelagic longline fishing operations is a widely recognised conservation threat to seabird species, particularly threatened albatrosses and petrels listed under the Agreement on the Conservation of Albatrosses and Petrels (ACAP)1 (Brothers 1991, Gales et al. 1998).
+Incidental mortalities of seabirds during pelagic longline fishing operations is a widely recognised conservation threat to seabirds (among other marine megafauna), particularly threatened albatrosses and petrels listed under Annex 1 of the Agreement on the Conservation of Albatrosses and Petrels (ACAP)1 (Brothers 1991, Gales et al. 1998, Phillips et al. 2016).
 Global seabird bycatch in longline fisheries (pelagic longline and demersal longline) is estimated to be at least 160,000 (and potentially in excess of 360,000) seabirds every year (Anderson et al. 2011).

 ACAP aims to achieve and maintain a favourable conservation status for albatrosses and petrels.
-ACAP has developed advice and guidance to mitigate threats to albatrosses and petrels on land and at sea, including best practice advice for reducing the impact of pelagic longline fisheries on seabirds (ACAP 2017).
+To that end, the Agreement has developed advice and guidance to mitigate landbased and at-sea threats to albatrosses and petrels, including best practice advice for reducing the impact of pelagic longline fisheries on seabirds (ACAP 2017).

-Branchline weighting is an effective strategy for reducing seabird bycatch.
-Three best practice measures are recommended by ACAP to be used simultaneously: branchline weighting, night-setting and bird scaring lines (ACAP 2017).
-Branchline weighting is integral to the fishing gear and, compared to bird scaring lines and night-setting, has the advantage of being more consistently implemented, hence facilitating compliance and port monitoring (ACAP 2017).
-Branchline weighting increases the sink rate of a baited hook, reducing the time when the baited hook is within the diving range of seabirds (Barrington et al. 2016).
-Studies have demonstrated that branchline weighting, where there is more mass closer to the hooks, sink most rapidly and consistently (Barrington et al. 2016), significantly reducing seabird bycatch (Gianuca et al. 2013, Jiménez et al. 2013, Claudino dos Santos et al. 2016, Jiménez et al. 2017).
+Branch line weighting is an effective strategy for reducing seabird bycatch.
+Three best practice measures are recommended by ACAP to be used simultaneously: branch line weighting, night setting and bird scaring lines (ACAP 2017).
+Branch line weighting is integral to the fishing gear and has the advantage of being more consistently implemented, hence facilitating compliance and port monitoring (ACAP 2017).
+Technology could be used for monitoring night setting compliance at a broad scale (Prince et al. 2019)

+Branch line weighting increases the sink rate of a baited hook, reducing the time when the baited hook is within the diving range of seabirds (Barrington et al. 2016).
+Studies have demonstrated that branch line weighting, where there is a greater mass closer to the hooks, sink most rapidly and consistently (Barrington et al. 2016), significantly reducing seabird bycatch (Gianuca et al. 2013, Jiménez et al. 2019, Santos et al. 2019).
+ACAP recommends the use of either of three weighted branch line configurations (ACAP 2017):